joedefen/subshop/README.md

     $ rm -rf .venv # cleanup virtualenv

 ```
-Having installed the code and its python dependencies,
+### Install subshop's Non-Python Dependencies
-now install the non-python dependencies (e.g., `ffmpeg`, `ffprobe`, and the [VOSK Model](https://alphacephei.com/vosk/models)).
+Install the non-python dependencies (e.g., `ffmpeg`, `ffprobe`, and the [VOSK Model](https://alphacephei.com/vosk/models)).
 ```
-    $ ./setup-sys-deps
+    $ subshop-sys-deps
 ```
-NOTE: `inst-sys-deps` will not work for every Linux variant, and you may need to whatever it cannot.
+NOTE: `subshop-sys-deps` will not work for every Linux variant, and you may need to vvary it logic for your system.
+If required, copy `subshop-sys-deps` and modify to suit or manually apply its intent.

+### Intial Test of Your Install
 As a quick test, run `subshop dirs`; this shows the folders that `subshop` uses to store persistent data and it creates the default configuration file (which always requires adjustment).

 ## Configuration